 As I now review my writings, I see that the most important (at least to me) fall into three categories: the essays dealing with our own personal growth, those exploring our relationships with others, and most importantly, the ones searching for the meaning and purpose of life.
-I think that these three themes are those that have benefited most from the process of circumambulation.
+I think that my writings in all three fields have benefited from the process of circumambulation.
 Each time I have revisited them, I have created a “new model of understanding.”
 I would dare say that, in the past two years, I have been involved in the business of creating models for understanding different aspects of these three main themes.
 Today, this activity itself, through self-reflection, has given rise to yet another model: the model of how I see my own endeavor!
 And this is none other than the Jungian idea of circumambulation.
 By circumambulating these themes, I feel I was discovering some truths; yet these truths could not easily be discerned nor expressed in one single essay, nor exhausted by a single approach.
 Each subject slowly unveils its hidden secrets each time it is revisited from a new angle.
 It is this circumambulating that has deepened my own understanding of each subject and at the same time has allowed me to express verbally this understanding in a way that could be comprehensible to you.
 As my high school teacher used to say, “you only truly understand something if you can put it down clearly in writing.”

 Of course, it is not only in my recent writings that I have been engaged in circumambulation.
 I have been circumambulating the center of the Self for two decades now.
 My writings of the past two years were as much an exposition of this personal circumambulation as they were a sharing with others of whatever I had churned from the two parallel journeys of my life: the one around the world, the other within my soul.
 Let me now examine my essays through this self-analytical angle today.